MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-create-private-endpoint.md

 1. Select the **+ Create a resource** button in the upper-left corner of the portal.
 1. Search for *Private Endpoint*.
 1. Under **Private Endpoint**, select **Create**.
-1. In the **Create a Private Endpoint** pane, complete the following
+1. In the **Create a Private Endpoint** pane, fill out the following fields:

     :::image type="content" source="media/vnet-create-private-endpoint/step-one-basics.png" alt-text="Create private endpoint form step 1 - basics":::